Fraunhofer-IIS/livenvs/README.md

 In this paper, we present LiveNVS, a system that allows for neural novel view synthesis on a live RGB-D input stream with very low latency and real-time rendering.
 Based on the RGB-D input stream, novel views are rendered by projecting neural features into the target view via a densely fused depth map and aggregating the features in image-space to a target feature map.
 A generalizable neural network then translates the target feature map into a high-quality RGB image.
 LiveNVS achieves state-of-the-art neural rendering quality of unknown scenes during capturing, allowing users to virtually explore the scene and assess reconstruction quality in real-time.

+Notes:
+For the sake of simplicity, this project only supports novel view synthesis for pre-recorded datasets without the interface to the SLAM module or camera SDKs.
+COLMAP, scannet, and tum formats are supported for camera poses.
+Besides, we are currently considering to publish the datasets recorded for this publication.
+If a full prototype or (early) access to the dataset is of interest for you, drop me a mail (Laura Fink) or open an issue.

 ## Citation

 ```